poi0905/poi0905.github.io/_posts/2022-11-01-datacamp-SQL-Fundamentals.markdown

 USING(code);
 {% endhighlight %}

+{% highlight SQL %}
+SELECT name, e.year, fertility_rate, unemployment_rate
+FROM countries AS c
+INNER JOIN populations AS p
+ON c.code = p.country_code
+INNER JOIN economies AS e
+ON c.code = e.code
+-- Add an additional joining condition such that you are also joining on year
+	AND e.year = p.year;
+{% endhighlight %}

 ## Outer Joins, Cross Joins and Self Joins
 ## Set Theory for SQL Joins
 ## Subqueries